Search: 75 results

 We will certainly die and be like water poured out on the ground, which can’t be recovered.
 But God would not take away a life; He would devise plans so that the one banished from Him does not remain banished.

-For the king will hear, to deliver his handmaid out of the hand of the man that would destroy me and my son together out of the inheritance of God.
+For the king will hear, to deliver his handmaid from the hand of the man that would destroy me and my son together out of the inheritance of God.

 When he shaved his head, it would happen {every year}, which he did because [it was] heavy on him, he would shave it off and weigh the hair of his head: two hundred shekels {by the king's weight}.

-Therefore Absalom sent for Joab, to have sent him to the king; but he would not come to him: and when he sent again the second time, he would not come.
+Therefore Absalom sent for Joab, that he might send him to the king; but he would not come to him: and when he sent again the second time, he would not come.

-He would get up early and stand beside the road to the gate [of the city, where court was held]; and when any man who had a dispute came to the king for judgment, Absalom would call to him, “From what city are you?”
-And he would say, “Your servant is from one of the tribes of Israel.”
+Absalom used to rise early in the morning, and he stood {beside} the road [at] the gate; {anyone} who had a legal dispute to bring to the king for judgment Absalom would call to him and say, "{Where are you from?}" And he would say, "Your servant [is] from one of the tribes of Israel."

-Then Absalom would say to him, “See, your claims are good and right, but there is no man appointed as the king’s agent to listen to you.”
+Then Absalom would say to him, "Look, your case [is] good and right, but for you there is no hearing with the king."

-And whenever a man approached to bow down before him, he would put out his hand, take hold of him, and kiss him.
+It happened whenever anyone drew near to do obeisance to him, that he would stretch his hand and take hold of him and kiss him.

 So Hushai came to Absalom.
 Absalom said to him, "Here is what Ahithophel has advised.
 Should we follow his advice?
 If not, what would you recommend?"